ben-manes/gradle-versions-plugin/README.md

 an input, so a newly published version invalidates the cached entry rather than serving a stale report.

-The merged report and the partial results it merges live in the aggregating project's build directory. `clean` removes them only if that project has a `clean` task, which the `base` plugin supplies.
+The merged report and the partial results it merges are written to the aggregating project's build directory. `clean` removes them only if that project has a `clean` task, which the `base` plugin supplies.
 A root project that applies no other plugin can add `base` for that alone; the task itself does not need it.

 <details open>
 <summary>Kotlin</summary>